Kitware/CMake/Help/command/install.rst

 ``DESTINATION``
   Specify the directory on disk to which a file will be installed.
-  If a full path (with a leading slash or drive letter) is given it is used directly.
+  Arguments can be relative or absolute paths.

   If a relative path is given it is interpreted relative to the value of the :variable:`CMAKE_INSTALL_PREFIX` variable.
   The prefix can be relocated at install time using the ``DESTDIR`` mechanism explained in the :variable:`CMAKE_INSTALL_PREFIX` variable documentation.

+  If an absolute path (with a leading slash or drive letter) is given it is used verbatim.

+  As absolute paths are not supported by :manual:`cpack <cpack(1)>` installer generators, it is preferable to use relative paths throughout.

 ``PERMISSIONS``
   Specify permissions for installed files.
 Valid permissions are